naborlozada/BookChapter_SNP_identification_tutorial/steps_scripts_full_description/02_reference_genome.md

 (AmoebaDB, CryptoDB, FungiDB, GiardiaDB, MicrosporidiaDB, PiroplasmaDB, PlasmoDB, SchistoDB, ToxoDB, TrichDB, TriTrypDB, VectorBase or VEuPathDB) you do NOT need to register again.*

-After registration you will be able to see all resources and decide what version of the reference genome you want to download.
-The genome version of this example can be downloaded with no registration (so far).
+After registration you will be able to see all resources and can decide what version of the reference genome you want to download (or do any other type of analyses you wish to do).
+The single individual genomes as reads sequences used as examples for our book chapter can be downloaded with no registration in VB (so far), and any other sequences were created from specific regions.

 ```bash
 # ------------------------------------------------------------------------------------------